 Common names: Blasdale's bent

-Synonyms: Agrostis blasdalei var. marinensis unknown
+Synonyms: Agrostis blasdalei var. marinensis

 Treatment appears in FNA Volume 24.
 Treatment on page 656.

 Plants perennial; forming dense, stiff clumps, not rhizomatous or stoloniferous.
 Culms 6-30 cm, decumbent to erect.
 Leaves forming a dense, bristly basal tuft; ligules 0.7-2.3 mm, dorsal surfaces scabridulous, apices truncate to obtuse, often erose, sometimes lacerate or ciliolate; blades 2-5 cm long, less than 1 mm wide, soon becoming tightly inrolled and rigid.
 Panicles 2-8 cm long, 0.2-0.6 cm wide, narrowly cylindric, spikelike, dense, occasionally interrupted near the base, the base often enclosed by the upper sheaths; branches to 2 cm, scabrous, strongly appressed, hidden by the spikelets; pedicels 0.5-7 mm.
 Spikelets lanceolate to narrowly ovate, greenish to purplish.
 Glumes 1.8-4 mm, often 3-veined, midveins scabrous to smooth, acute to acuminate; calluses glabrous; lemmas 1.5-2.5 mm, 5-veined, veins obscure or prominent distally, extending as teeth to 0.2 mm, unawned or awned from above midlength, awns to 1.2 mm, usually scarcely exceeding the lemma apices, straight; paleas to 0.3 mm, thin; anthers 3, 0.7-2 mm.
 Caryopses 1-1.5 mm; endosperm liquid.
 2n = 42.